The Spirit of Australia

 Prior to the World is Not Enough, Foners, a Spanish built yacht that belonged to King Juan Carlos of Spain, held the water speed record when, shortly after being launched in 2000, she reached a top speed of 68 knots.
 Foners is powered by three Rolls Royce gas turbines, two Man diesel engines and triple water jets.

-With a top speed of 65 knots, this yacht was built in Britian in 2008.
+With a top speed of 65 knots, this yacht was built in Britain in 2008.
 Performance comes from a unique propulsions system, 6 gas turbines and three water jets.
 Initial sea trials were carried out in secret and adaptations and improvements made on the basis of those prior to actual launch.

 The Gentry Eagle